 Apple on Monday updated Safari to version 5.1.4 as it patched a whopping 83 vulnerabilities.
 It's a record for Safari 5, and the fact that 72 of the flaws were rated critical didn't help ease the concern.
 The saving grace: None of the vulnerabilities has been exploited in attacks.
 But industry watchers are still concerned about the ripple effect.

 "The consumerization of enterprise mobility -- most visibly manifested by the BYOD trend -- has now moved on to the application front," said Philippe Winthrop, mobility analyst and founder of the Enterprise Mobility Forum.
-"Organizations are now quickly recognizing the power and value of providing mobile applications to both their employees and their customers.
-Despite this, many companies are still faced with the challenge of striking the balance between maintaining and control for IT, while preserving the user-experience of the device for the employee."
+"Organizations are now quickly recognizing the power and value of providing mobile to both their employees and their customers.
+Despite this, many companies are still faced with the challenge of striking the balance between maintaining security and control for IT, while preserving the user-experience of the device for the employee."